College of Arts and Science

 South University's general education curriculum challenges the individual to develop a deep and meaningful set of personal values and high ethical standards, along with a commitment to lifelong learning.
 The curriculum is designed to enhance critical and analytical thinking skills, encourage creativity, and build oral and written communication skills.
 For South University students, using technology in coursework and developing skills in assessing the merits of various sources of online information is also an important part of the general education experience.

-The General Education curriculum at South University seeks to develop in students competencies that will support them as they progress through their programs.
+The General Education curriculum at South University seeks to develop in students' competencies that will support them as they progress through their programs.
 These competencies include the following:

 Student Learning Outcomes